A traffic signal indicating "walk" to pedestrians

 Maybe it’s because I’m only 5 foot 5 and I often walk with taller friends that I have become used to walking at a faster pace to keep up with the long-legged friends with the long-legged stride.

-Or is it from years of “doing more with less” at work that my switch is stuck in “hurry up” mode?
+Perhaps is it from years of “doing more with less” and “finding efficiencies” at work that my switch is stuck in “hurry up” mode?

 Maybe it is a little bit of everything.